Program activities are for kids who will are 8-12 years old.

 - Requiring a child to remain silent or inactive for inappropriately long periods of time.

-A teacher found using any of the above listed techniques will be fired.
+Anyone found using any of the above listed techniques will be fired.

 If a child does not respond to positive guidance and redirection, and is posing an emotional problem for him/her self or others, or is a physical threat to others, the following steps are taken